mactiencong/paidjp/README.md

-# The lib use for Yii Framework 1.x to communicate with paid.jp API for payment.
+# The lib use paid.jp API for payment.
 # How to use
 1. Fetch source, put to vendors/ directory of your project
 2. Some config for lib in: /config.php.
 See and update: